Riverside

 About Riverside

-In contrast to nearby Chicago, Olmsted designed Riverside by embracing the beauty of the country.
+In contrast to nearby Chicago, Olmsted designed Riverside in a naturalistic style by embracing the beauty of the country.
 Riverside was one of the first communities to offer both the convenience of the city and the idyllic open spaces of the countryside.
+Great emphasis was placed on the arrangements of trees and plantings of foliage to create spaces with light, shade and interesting variety.
+The site was enhanced with curvilinear roads and gentle elevation changes.

 Designated a National Historic Landmark in 1970, Riverside’s design and architecture are steeped in history.
-Many of the structures were designed by prominent architects, including Frederick Clarke Withers, Frank Lloyd Wright and Louis Sullivan.
+A historic Swiss-gothic water tower, designed by William Le Baron Jenney, remains a central landmark of the community, and other structures designed by prominent architects, such as Frederick Clarke Withers, Frank Lloyd Wright and William Le Baron Jenny, still stand.

 DRAG